 Oregano, rosemary, eucalyptus, thistle, olive branches and olives, of cause.

-While a couple was busy with the photoshoots the guests were welcomed by “sfinaki” of the Cretan home-made raki.
-It always helps people to relax, because the day of the wedding is always very emotional.
-It can be a real challenge for some.
+While the couple was working with the photographers, the guests were welcomed by “sfinaki” of the Cretan home-made raki.
+Raki helps to relax, because the day of the wedding is always emotional.

 The crisps, baby-tomato and olives suit perfect to raki.The traditional Cretan music was a right accompaniment for this event.

 The sun was still high.
-We want the guests to enjoy the view.
-The ceremony starts around 5 pm, once Darya and George have arrived.
-As you may see, the bride chose the rustic blue dress.
+We want the guests have time to enjoy the view.
+The ceremony starts around 5 pm, once Darja and George have arrived.

 The wedding reception took place at the Aravanes taverna, run by very hospital and nice Cretan family.
 You can enjoy breathtaking view to the whole valley and smell the aroma of the mountain herbs.
-It’s everywhere in the air.
+It melts in the air.

 As far as we followed the concept of the rustic wedding, the menu included all the traditional Cretan dishes such as a Greek salad, chorta (boiled herbs), feta saganaki, lamb in oven, famous tzatziki etc. The house wine was very decent and our guests ordered more and more.

-Darya and George started the alley of LOVE, the Crete Within initiative.
+Darja and George started the alley of LOVE, the CWW initiative.
 Now they have their own tree in Crete and will come back to check it again in some years.

-It needs time.
+It takes time.
 To get the right Greek coffee you have to be patient.
 More the coffee stays in the ashes, more taste it takes.

-The the Cretan night fell to the valley, the lights were on, but the big south starts were shining that bright so we could see them.
+The the Cretan night fell to the valley, the lights were on.
+The big south starts were shining that bright and we could see the Milky Way.